Introduction to MySQL REGEXP

 Conclusion – MySQL REGEXP

-In this article, we have seen the REGEXP operator, which is used to search for characters or patterns in a table.
-We are now familiar with multiple string operators, which are generally used along with the REGEXP operator and the syntax for each of them.
+In this article, we have seen the REGEXP operator, which searches for characters or patterns in a table.
+Now we have gained familiarity with various string operators commonly used with the REGEXP operator, along with their syntax.
 We can use almost all string operators with the REGEXP operator in MySQL.